Back to all

 Re-election of three EuroVelo Council members and Chairperson

-Jesper Pørksen Marie Sécretant and Frank Hofmann, re-elected EuroVelo Council Members.
+Jesper Pørksen, Marie Sécretant and Frank Hofmann, re-elected EuroVelo Council Members.

-Jesper Pørksen Marie Sécretant and Frank Hofmann, re-elected EuroVelo Council Members.
+Jesper Pørksen, Marie Sécretant and Frank Hofmann, re-elected EuroVelo Council Members.

 After the implementation of the EuroVelo Governance in 2021, the first mandate of three EuroVelo Council members – Marie Sécretant, Jesper Pørksen and Frank Hofmann – was coming to an end in 2024.
 Despite very high-quality applications from four other candidates, the assembly re-elected the three for a second three-year mandate.